vetsuisse-unibe/ngs_course_2025/day3_variant_calling.md

 ```

-Create the below script with VScode, save and launch the job.
+Create the below script with VScode, save it as hapCall.sh and launch the job.

 ```